Academic Integrity

-- *Your instructor should notify you face-to-face by Zoom or via an email that they believe you engaged in an academic integrity violation and provide the details of their concern.
-Please note: withdrawing from a course will not absolve you of responsibility for an academic integrity violation.
+1. Your instructor will notify you face-to-face by Zoom, or by email if they believe you have violated the academic integrity policy.
+They will also provide the details of their concerns.
+Withdrawing from a course will not absolve you of responsibility for an academic integrity violation.

 This process applies only to allegations of academic dishonesty.
 Students wishing to express a difference of opinion over a grade issued by an instructor should review the grade grievance appeal policy/procedures.